Ichida Lab banner image

 A traumatic brain injury (TBI) can quadruple your risk for developing dementia, and also increase your chances of developing neurodegenerative diseases such as ALS.
-In a new study published in Cell Stem Cell, USC scientists use lab-grown human brain structures known as organoids to offer insights into why this is the case and how to Read More…
+In a new study published in Cell Stem Cell, USC scientists use lab-grown human brain structures known as organoids to offer insights into why this is the case and how to…Continue Reading Organoids reveal how to protect the brain against dementia and ALS following traumatic injury, according to USC Stem Cell study

 National Academy of Inventors elects Justin Ichida and three other Keck School of Medicine faculty as senior members